back to top

 I am as appalled by the xenophobia and the hysteria as the next man.
 But the time has come to ask if well-educated Indians have got it right.
 They can scoff all they want.
 But even as they sneer, the Pakistanis are laughing and patting each other triumphantly on the back.

-The anti-war argument goes something like this: We cannot retaliate militarily because war is an expensive business that will set our back.
+The anti-war argument goes something like this: We cannot retaliate militarily because war is an expensive that will set our back.
 Soldiers will lose their lives.
 Pakistan will retaliate and, as it is a nuclear power, it could drop atom bombs on India.
 Foreign powers would intervene to prevent the conflict from escalating.
 And our military adventure would amount to nothing even if we are lucky enough not to get nuked.

 There are many flaws with this argument.
 The first is the suggestion that only jingoist buffoons suggest war in the aftermath of repeated terror strikes.
 The truth is that most strong nations always retaliate militarily.
 After 9/11, the US launched a full-fledged invasion of Afghanistan and unseated the Taliban regime, which had hosted al Qaeda.
 Several years later, it tracked down Osama Bin Laden and killed him.